 It is a good idea to see a dentist or doctor if the lie bumps:

-- do not go away on their own after a week
+- do not go away after a week

 - are very painful